RyanMan56/opengl_tutorial/README.md

 ## How to build and run

+1. This project uses git submodules to include dependencies, so first make sure to run `git submodule update --init --recursive` if you haven't done a deep clone already
-1. Create a `build` directory, e.g. `mkdir build`
+2. Create a `build` directory, e.g. `mkdir build`
-2. Generate a native build system, `cd build && cmake ..`
+3. Generate a native build system, `cd build && cmake ..`
-3. Compile/link the project, `cmake --build .`
+4. Compile/link the project, `cmake --build .`
-4. Run the project `./bin/OpenglTutorial` (assuming you're on mac/linux.
+5. Run the project `./bin/OpenglTutorial` (assuming you're on mac/linux.
 You'll probably just want to open and run the project in VS if you're on windows)